 Other than that, you can check the inside of the box.
 If you see any frozen shrimp juices, it means that the shrimp were thawed and re-frozen.
 It could also indicate that the shrimp has gone bad.

 Some really off-frozen shrimp boxes will even show indications of mold.
 You can also just check the use-by date, but always make sure the contents are fresh.
-The date isn’t an indication that the frozen shrimp was stored correctly.
+The date isn’t an indication that the shrimp was stored correctly.

 Tips For Making Mexican Aguachile Verde